lava-nc/lava-dnf/ISSUE_TEMPLATE.md

 - Before submitting an issue please refer to https://lava-nc.org/developer_guide.html#how-to-contribute-to-lava

-- Please make sure you are posting an issue pertaining to the github.com/lava-nc/lava-dnf, for issues with lava please file in lava-nc/lava repository, for example github.com/lava-nc/lava/issues
+- Please make sure you are posting an issue pertaining to github.com/lava-nc/lava-dnf, for issues with Lava please file in lava-nc/lava repository, for example github.com/lava-nc/lava/issues

 - Please do not submit support requests or "How to" questions here, use discussions Q&A https://github.com/lava-nc/lava-dnf/discussions/categories/q-a